 The standard Symmetrical “T” Antenna is supported by 10ft sections of above ground level Support Towers placed 300ft apart.
 Range depends on the field strength required, the ground condition, and the power radiated.

 This longwire antenna is designed to be installed around the perimeter of a helideck.
 Southern Avionics’ Helideck NDB Antennas give your pilots the signal they need to find the helideck every time in any weather.

 Includes antenna wire, insulators, mounting poles, and hardware.

 It can be used in conjunction with a SAC PC-1000C/3 Antenna Tuning Unit and SE125 NDB Transmitter, with the addition of PCBs Filter Bridge M-Band Module (500 – 1250 kHz, SLE45210) and Filter Bridge H-Band Module (1500 – 1800 kHz, SLE45220).
 Using all the modules, a frequency range of 280 – 1800 kHz can be achieved.

 The 34 ft. self-supporting LF/MF antenna has capacitive top loading and inductive center loading.
-It is designed for use where land area is at a premium and low frequency operation is desired.
+It is designed for use where land area is at a premium and low-frequency operation is desired.
 A perimeter wire around the top hat radius enables the antenna to reach all frequencies desired.
-It is easy to install with one person.